daisvke/push_swap/README.md

   rra: reverse rotate a - shift down all elements of stack a by 1.
 The last element becomes the first one.<br />
   rrb: reverse rotate b - shift down all elements of stack b by 1.
 The last element becomes the first one.<br />
   rrr :rra and rrb at the same time.

+## Checker
+* checker will get as an argument the stack a formatted as a list of integers.
+The first argument should be at the top of the stack.
+If no argument is given checker stops and displays nothing.
+* checker will then wait and read instructions on the standard input, each instruction will be followed by '\n'.
+Once all the instructions have been read, checker will execute them on the stack received as an argument.
+* If after executing those instructions, stack a is actually sorted and bis empty, then checker displays "OK" followed by a '\n' on the standard output.
+In every other case, checker displays "KO" followed by a '\n' on the standard output.
+* In case of error, checker displays "Error" followed by a '\n' on the standard error.
+Errors include for example: some arguments are not integers, some arguments are bigger than an integer, there are duplicates, an instruction doesn't exist and/or is incorrectly formatted.